joinpursuit/Pursuit-Core-Web/full-stack-express/pern-one-to-many-1/README.md

 # 13 PERN Stack: One to Many - Part 1

+**Note:** due to the size of this README.md there is a README2.md that continues this lesson.
+It is in this folder/linked at the bottom.

 ## Adding a Second Model